 All RJ-trains stops at Wien Westbahnhof, as well as Wien Meidling.
 If using a REX, IC- or EN-train the train may not stop at Westbahnhof, but ALL RJ-trains will stop there.

 A standard ticket consists of two part - a "general" part which is valdid for minimum six hours and a seat reservation.
 The seat reservation is lost if not catching the booked train, and a new reservation is needed - about 1000 HUF or slightly above 3 EUR/seat.
-A discounted ticket, however, is 100 % lost if not catching the train. over 3 years ago
+A discounted ticket, however, is 100 % lost if not catching the train. almost 4 years ago